 This visit will take from 1.5-2 hours.
-We will discuss your full medical history as well as your chief complaint.
+We will discuss your chief complaint (what’s bringing you here) as well as your full medical history.
 We need your full clinical picture to assess your health and provide appropriate treatment.

-Even if your condition has a clear etiology, i.e. a broken arm, it is important that we have a good understanding of how you are doing over all.
-We will ask you many questions that may seem unrelated, especially if you are new to Chinese medicine.
-Rest assured, everything matters to provide the support your mind and body needs to reach recovery and wellness.
+Even if your condition has a clear etiology (i.e. a broken arm), it is important that we have a good understanding of how you are doing over all.
+We will ask you many questions that may seem unrelated, (especially if you are new to Chinese medicine), though rest assured, all of the nitty-gritty details matter.
+It is necessary for us to obtain as much information as we can gather in order to provide the proper support your mind and body needs to reach recovery and wellness.

 Once we have a clear picture of your health, we will design your treatment plan and discuss it with you.
-The plan will include any of the modalities that are indicated for your health concerns.
+Your plan may include many different modalities depending on what is indicated for your health concerns.
+Dietary, exercise, and lifestyle suggestions will also be provided to supplement your healing.
 Actual treatment time may be shorter during this first visit due to the time needed to obtain your medical history.
-Dietary, exercise, and lifestyle suggestions will also be provided to supplement your healing.

 This visit will take between 1-1.5 hours.
 We will discuss the outcome from your prior visit(s), response to any supplemental therapy, and any new information or concerns that may have occurred since your last visit.
 We will review your treatment and make adjustments as needed.

 This visit will take up to 45 minutes.
 We will discuss the outcomes from your prior visit(s), response to any supplemental therapy, and any new information or complaints that may have arisen since that time.
 We will review your treatment course and ensure we are on the right track or make adjustments if your plan needs some fine tuning.